 The PrimerQuest design tool (www.idtdna.com/SciTools)—one of the most frequently used IDT SciTools® programs—enables customers to design primers and probes for a wide variety of applications.
 It is the tool of choice for PCR, sequencing, and customized designs.
-For qPCR assays for human, mouse, or rat targets, we recommend selecting assays using our PrimeTime® qPCR Assay Library Selection Tool; for other species or highly customized designs, use the PrimerQuest tool (see the sidebar, When to Use the PrimerQuest Design Tool vs. the PrimeTime qPCR Assay Selection Tool).
+For qPCR assays for human, mouse, or rat targets, we recommend selecting assays using our PrimeTime® qPCR Assay Library Selection Tool; for other species or highly customized designs, use the PrimerQuest tool (see the sidebar, When to use the PrimerQuest Tool vs. the Predesigned qPCR Assay database, below).

 Why Use the PrimerQuest Tool?

 The advantage of using the PrimerQuest program lies in its customizable designs, which allows users to adjust reaction conditions (e.g., primer, salt, and Mg2+ concentrations), force use of a particular primer or probe sequence, and specify design regions.
 To view all of the adjustable parameters, simply click Show Custom Design Parameters (Figure 1, red arrow) from the program’s main page.